Aircraft diesel engine

 The aircraft diesel engine or aero diesel is a diesel-powered aircraft engine.
-They were used in airships and tried in aircraft in the late 1920s and 1930s, but never widely adopted until recently.
+They were used in airships and tried in aircraft in the late 1920s and 1930s, but were never widely adopted until recently.
 Their main advantages are their excellent specific fuel consumption, the reduced flammability and somewhat higher density of their fuel, but these have been outweighed by a combination of inherent disadvantages compared to gasoline-fueled or turboprop engines.
 The ever-rising cost of avgas and doubts about its future availability have spurred a resurgence in aircraft diesel engine production in the early 2010s.

 Using diesel engines in aircraft is additionally advantageous from the standpoint of environmental protection as well as the protection of human health, since the tetraethyllead antiknock ingredient of avgas has long been known to be highly toxic as well as polluting.